wbond/oscrypto/docs/asymmetric.md

 >         A byte string of the data the signature is for
 >
 >     :param hash_algorithm:
->         A unicode string of "md5", "sha1", "sha224", "sha256", "sha384" or "sha512"
+>         A unicode string of "md5", "sha1", "sha224", "sha256", "sha384",
+>         "sha512" or "raw"
 >
 >     :raises:
+>         oscrypto.errors.SignatureError - when the signature is determined to be invalid
+>         ValueError - when any of the parameters contain an invalid value
->         ValueError - when any of the parameters are of the wrong type or value
+>         TypeError - when any of the parameters are of the wrong type
 >         OSError - when an error is returned by the OS crypto library
->         oscrypto.errors.SignatureError - when the signature is determined to be invalid
 >     """
 > ```
 >
-> Verifies an RSASSA-PKCS-v1.5 signature
+> Verifies an RSASSA-PKCS-v1.5 signature.
+>
+> When the hash_algorithm is "raw", the operation is identical to RSA
+> public key decryption.
+That is: the data is not hashed and no ASN.1
+> structure with an algorithm identifier of the hash algorithm is placed in
+> the encrypted byte string.

 ### `rsa_pss_sign()` function